Moriwaki divisors and the augmented base loci of divisors on the moduli space of curves

-Indeed $M$ is a big divisor (see \cite{lop} - we do not need this fact in the article).
-This implies that the boundary of $\Mor(\ov{M}_g)$ intersects the boundary of the pseudoeffective cone $\ov{\Eff}(\ov{M}_g)$ only in the common codimension-one face formed by effective boundary divisors.
+Although we do not use the following facts, $M$ is known to be a big divisor (see \cite{lop})) and consequently the boundary of $\Mor(\ov{M}_g)$ intersects the boundary of the pseudoeffective cone $\ov{\Eff}(\ov{M}_g)$ only in the common codimension-one face formed by effective boundary divisors.
 The Moriwaki divisor also appears in the works of Hain-Reed \cite{hr} and of Hain \cite{hai}.

 Another consequence of Theorem \ref{main} is that it gives many compactifications of $M_g$, generalizing \cite[Cor.
 0.11]{gkm}.

 \begin{bcor} Let $g \geq 3$, let $D$ be a $\QQ$-divisor on $\overline{M}_g$ such that $\kappa(\overline{M}_g, D) \geq 0$ and for $m \in \NN$ consider the map $\varphi_{mD} : \overline{M}_g \dashrightarrow \PP H^0(\overline{M}_g, m D)$.
 If $D$ is a strict M-divisor then there exists $m_0 \in \NN$ such that $\varphi_{mm_0D}$ is an isomorphism over $M_g$ for any $m \in \NN$.
 Vice versa if there exists $m_1 \in \NN$ such that $\varphi_{mm_1D}$ is an isomorphism over $M_g$ for any $m \in \NN$, then $\B_+(D) \subseteq \partial \overline{M}_g \cup \B(D)$ and $D$ is a strict M-divisor when $\B(D) \subseteq \partial \overline{M}_g$. \end{bcor} It would be interesting to know whether some of the compactifications obtained in Corollary \ref{mod1} arise from (stable) modular compactifications in the sense of \cite[Def.
 1.1, 1.2]{s} or if, conversely, all the (stable) modular compactifications of \cite{s} arise from strict M-divisors.